20 Best Candidate Sourcing Tools for Recruiters in 2026

 18. Workable

-Workable's AI-powered sourcing assistant helps small to medium-sized businesses compete for talent with larger organizations.
-The platform's job board distribution capabilities ensure job postings reach relevant candidates across multiple channels, while its candidate management features help maintain an organized recruitment process.
+Workable's AI-powered sourcing assistant helps startups and small businesses compete for top talent.
+Its job boards distribution ensures job postings reach relevant candidates across multiple channels, while its template library for outreach messaging and interview questions helps hiring managers maintain professional communications throughout the recruitment process.

 19. Textio